christophebe/crawler.ninja/README.md

 ### The main crawler config options

-You can pass change/overide the default crawl options by using the init method.
+You can pass change/overide the default crawl options by using the init function.

 ```javascript